Wild Care’s Volunteer Opportunities

 Commitment: We require a commitment to a three-hour shift, one day per week, for a minimum of six months.

-Season: Wild Care’s Rescue Program is year round, 365 days per year.
+Season: Wild Care’s Rescue/Transport Program is year round, 365 days per year.

 Commitment: We require a flexible schedule, availability, and a year-round or seasonal commitment to be a part of our rescue team.